COSW-ECI/android-intents-camera/README.md

 ### Part 3: Using Fragments

 1) Create a Fragment called *NewPostFragment*.
-This should extend the class support Fragment and contain the same layout and code that you have in the MainActivity to handles the form that captures the photo and a message.
+This should extend the class Support Fragment and contain the same layout and code that you have in the MainActivity to handle the form that captures the photo and a message.

 2) Modify the layout of the main activity to have only a Framelayout that fills all the space and has the id *fragment_container*